lalithkota/g2p-cash-transfer-bridge/README.md

 # g2p-payments-bridge
-Module to offer interoperability with G2P Connect for disbursement
+Module to offer interoperability with G2P Connect for cash disbursement